 - Where funds are modelled using underlying holdings and emissions data, uncovered portions of the fund are proxied using the covered portion of the fund. - Where fund specific holdings or emissions data is not available, we have proxied using Redington asset class proxy data.
-This data is refreshed and reviewed on an annual basis. - Cash is assumed to have 0 emissions. - LDI has been excluded from the Fund level carbon footprint estimate. - No efforts have been made to verify data received from third parties MSCI or managers. - Data has been reported here without ex-post adjustment, to ensure comparability over time.
+This data is refreshed and reviewed on an annual basis. - Cash is assumed to have 0 emissions. - LDI and the Fund's buy-in arrangement have been excluded from the Fund level carbon footprint estimate. - No efforts have been made to verify data received from third parties MSCI or managers. - Data has been reported here without ex-post adjustment, to ensure comparability over time.